cerebrate-project/cerebrate/INSTALL/INSTALL.md

 An Ubuntu server (18.04/20.04 should both work fine) - though other linux installations should work too.
 - apache2, mysql/mariadb, sqlite need to be installed and running
-- php extensions for mysql, sqlite need to be installed and running
+- php extensions for intl, mysql, sqlite need to be installed and running

 ## Cerebrate installation instructions